cdelorme/system-setup/linux/debian/wheezy/template/documentation.md

     iptables-restore < /etc/firewall.conf

 _According to the man pages, the restore operation will automatically (by default) flush the existing rules when loading a new file._

+**Enable Pulse Audio:**

+Modify the file at `/etc/default/pulseaudio` to contain:

+    PULSEAUDIO_SYSTEM_START=1

+_This will fix warning messages about multi-user support._

+**(Optional) Add JPN Locale Support:**

+I have several files with japanese characters so I add the locale to support the file names.

+    aptitude install -y fonts-takao
+    echo "ja_JP.UTF-8 UTF-8" >> /etc/locale.gen
+    locale-gen

 ### Etc Skel & User Configuration